Augmented Intelligence: When AI Meets Human Expertise to Revolutionize Marketing

 AI excels atpersonalizing customer experiences, a key factor in improving conversion rates.
 It analyzes user behavior to create detailed profiles and predict their preferences.

-The current limitations of AI in marketing
+The Current Limitations of AI in Marketing

 Despite its advantages, AI hassignificant limitations.
 It lacks intuition and genuine creativity, which are essential for developing truly innovative concepts that resonate emotionally with the public.

-AI struggles to understand cultural nuances and subtleties of language, which can lead to inappropriate or poorly targeted messages.
+AI struggles to understand cultural nuances and the subtleties of language, which can lead to inappropriate or poorly targeted messages.

-Examples of use and human supervision requirements
+Examples of use and the need for human supervision

 The most successful campaigns combine the analytical power of AI with the emotional intelligence and marketing expertise of professionals.
-This collaboration allows you to leverage the best of both worlds to create truly effective strategies.
+This collaboration allows us to leverage the best of both worlds to create truly effective strategies.

-Definition and advantages of augmented intelligence
+Definition and Benefits of Augmented Intelligence

 In the marketing sector, augmented intelligence offers several advantages: